YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 Matching `Python delete_node()`_, :code:`Key.delete_node()` wraps :ref:`ydb-delete-s-st-fn` with a value of :code:`YDB_DEL_NODE` for :code:`deltype` to delete a local or global variable node, specifying that only the node should be deleted, leaving the (sub)tree untouched.

+In the event of an error in the underlying :ref:`ydb-delete-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 .. code-block:: python

     key = yottadb.Key("mylocal")["sub1"]["sub2"]